-For 2022 and beyond, Transition Plan 2.0 refines RBRA's policy direction, with the addition of more targeted goals and establishment of objectives and strategies, with illustrative strategic elements.
-This direction will guide staff priorities, tactics and actions in accomplishing RBRA's work program.
+For 2022 and beyond, Transition Plan 2.0 updates, amplifies, and refines RBRA's policy direction, with the addition of more targeted goals and establishment of objectives, strategies, actions and preliminary estimates of resource needs.
+This direction will guide staff priorities, tactics and activities in accomplishing RBRA's Transition Plan Goal of a safe, healthy, and well-managed Richardson Bay.

 Transition Plan 2.0 is crafted in three distinct and overlapping policy categories: Eelgrass Habitat, Safe Housing, and Vessel Enforcement.
-In addition to goals, objectives, strategies and strategic elements, each category references the resources currently identified as necessary to accomplish the goals.
+In addition to goals, objectives, strategies and actions, each category references the RBRA resources currently identified as necessary to accomplish the plan.

-Transition Plan 2.0 - Eelgrass Habitat
+TRANSITION PLAN 2.0 - EELGRASS HABITAT